Areku95/NanoShield/README.md

 Please note that, for now, only the appliances Netasq U70S and Stormshield SN300 are tested and valided.

+> Despite that original firmwares provided by Stormshield are build for i386 architecture, the embedded CPU is x64 architecture.

 ## How to build the image file ?

 <ins>**Prerequisites:**</ins>